Netruk44/Netruk44.github.io/content/post/azure-cdn-for-github-pages/index.md

 Hopefully you've managed to get your site working with CDN, because as I mentioned up front, I actually set this site up with Azure CDN Classic and not "Azure Front Door and CDN".
 I've actually never used any of this stuff I've just written about above for this site yet.
 All the steps I've written about above are mostly theoretical, with me applying my Classic CDN knowledge to this new UI.

-Remember what I wrote earler?

-> **Note**: Azure moves things around *all the time*.

-Well, apparently in the past few months they've decided to completely change the entire CDN and Front Door creation workflow in the Azure Portal, and I had to quickly learn where everything was so I could write this post.

 I *believe* this all should result in a working CDN for your GitHub Pages site.
-I've tested what I've written here and it appears to all be working fine for the subdomain I tested it on (frontdoortest.danieltperry.me, which may or may not still exist by the time you're reading this).
+I've tested what I've written here and it appears to all be working fine for the subdomain I tested it on (`frontdoortest.danieltperry.me`, which may or may not still exist by the time you're reading this).

 However, I've hit edge cases in unexpected places many times before (such as the infinite redirect I mentioned above).
 There's always the chance I've neglected to mention something important, or there's some hidden edge case I haven't seen that you might hit.